ryceg/yahatl/README.md

 Additionally, productivity information is fragmented: tasks in one app, recipes in another, notes elsewhere.
 Connections between them (gift idea → person → birthday reminder) are lost.

-TaskMaster solves this by treating everything as linkable notes with optional behaviours attached, and providing flexible scheduling that matches how chores and habits actually work.
+YAHATL solves this by treating everything as linkable notes with optional behaviours attached, and providing flexible scheduling that matches how chores and habits actually work.

 ---